Complete Guide to Share Certificates of a Hong Kong Company

 There are various occasions in which a Hong Kong company may issue share certificates to its shareholders:

-• Share transfers: when a shareholder transfers all of its shares to purchaser, the company will issue a new share certificate for such shares in the name of the purchaser.
-The share certificate of the seller will be cancelled.
-In the event that the seller only sells part (but not all) of its shares, the original share certificate will be cancelled and be replaced by a new share certificate representing the number of shares still owned by such shareholder.
+- Share transfers: When a shareholder transfers all of its shares to a purchaser, the company will issue a new share certificate for such shares in the name of the purchaser.
+The share certificate of the seller will be canceled.
+If the seller only sells part (but not all) of its shares, the original share certificate will be canceled and replaced by a new share certificate representing the number of shares still owned by such shareholder.

-• Loss of share certificates: when you lose share certificate of a private company, there is no formal procedure for the replacement of the share certificates.
-We recommend that you contact your company secretary who will be in charge of the reissuance of the share certificate.
+- Loss of share certificates: Lost share certificates of a private company have no formal procedure for replacement.
+We recommend that you contact your company secretary who will be in charge of the reissuance of a new certificate.

 It is strongly advised to keep the share certificates of a company in a safe place.

-To reduce the risks of loss, we recommend that your company secretary keeps such share certificates at its office together with the company’s statutory records.
+To reduce the risks of loss, we recommend that your company secretary keep such share certificates at its office together with the company's statutory records.

 You may also ask your company secretary to provide you with a certified true copy of such share certificates.